XianyiCheng/xianyicheng.github.io/_pages/about.md

 <br>

 #### Interested in joining the DexLab?
-You are welcome to send me an email, but the most efficient way is to fill out [this form](https://forms.gle/arbYEMBX5cYBWFYk7).
+Fill out [this form](https://forms.gle/arbYEMBX5cYBWFYk7) and send me a brief email to let me know your interest.